Approximate Universal Relations among Tidal Parameters for Neutron Star Binaries: Universal Binary Love Relations

 \section{Universal Binary Love Relations}

 In this section, we focus on relations among various tidal parameters that enter the gravitational waveform of a non-spinning NS/NS binary with masses $m_A$, where the subscript $A$ denotes the $A$th body.
 We assume $m_1 \leq m_2$ throughout the paper.
 We adopt eleven realistic EoSs that can support a NS with a mass above $2M_\odot$: AP3~\cite{APR}, AP4~\cite{APR}, SLy~\cite{SLy}, WFF1~\cite{Wiringa:1988tp}, WFF2~\cite{Wiringa:1988tp}, ENG~\cite{1996ApJ...469..794E}, MPA1~\cite{1987PhLB..199..469M}, MS1~\cite{Mueller:1996pm}, MS1b~\cite{Mueller:1996pm}, LS~\cite{LS} with nuclear incompressibility of 220MeV (LS220) and Shen~\cite{Shen1,Shen2}, where for the latter two, we assume a temperature of 0.1MeV with a neutrino-less and beta-equilibrium condition.
+These eleven EoSs can be classified by their stiffness, namely how the pressure increases given an increase in energy density.
+Such a classification is summarized in Table~\ref{table:EoS}.